May 17, 2024 | 13 Mins read

 Introduction

 Large Language Models (LLMs) represent a significant advancement in artificial intelligence especially in the last 2 years, excelling in tasks like natural language processing (NLP), image recognition, and audio/video processing.
 Central to the capabilities of these models are embeddings—high-dimensional vectors that encode the semantic context and relationships of data tokens.
+These embeddings serve as a vector representation of data, enabling models to process and understand complex information.
+One of the key strengths of LLMs is their ability to generate human like text by leveraging advanced embedding techniques.
 In this article, we will delve deep into the intricacies of LLM embeddings, exploring their generation, application, and the future potential of embedding techniques.

 Building Blocks of LLMs: Tokenization, Embeddings, and Attention Mechanisms